-The idea is to write a letter to each person that is dear to you, especially a spouse, son or daughter, or other family member or close friend, and tell them what you truly cherished about them.
-Write down some of those tender moments you had with them that were so important to you, and how they will never leave your heart after you have gone.
+The idea is to write a letter to each person that is dear to you - a spouse, son or daughter, or any family member or close friend - and tell them why you cherish them.
+Remind them of the times you had with them that were so important to you, and how they will never leave your heart after you have gone.
 Let them know what was special about them, and how much you cherished the time you had with them, or the memories you have of them or created with them.
 If you want to discuss specific instances that warmed your heart, then do so; if you want to discuss your love for them in generalities, then do so; but either way, just write the letter(s), and have them come from the heart.